SoftwareStackLukas/Results-LLM-Oracle-MC-DC-Prototype/MCDCPrompts.md

 - A masked MCDC coverage needs just 2 * (√n) cases.
 - This, seems already better.
 However, one case of yours is wrong and has to be replaced.
 - This, has a similar effect as before.
 Thus, one case of yours is wrong and has to be replaced.
 Think again.
+- This is better.
+Neverthless you exchanged a correct one against a new false one.